 \section{Related works}

 FL at mobile edge networks suffers from high training latency due to limited communication bandwidth.
-To address that, various communication-efficient distributed learning algorithms have been proposed to improve the communication efficiency of FL.
-Specifically, FedAvg was proposed in \cite{mcmahan2017communication} to reduce the number of communication rounds by running multiple steps of SGD update on devices before aggregating their updates at the edge server to compute the new model.
-Various communication compression techniques such as sparsification \cite{wang2018atomo} and quantization \cite{reisizadeh2020fedpaq} were also designed in FedAvg to reduce the size of messages transmitted between edge server and devices in each communication round of FL.
-Considering the resource constraints of mobile edge networks, learning and resource allocation are jointly optimized in \cite{tran2019federated,chen2020joint,yang2019scheduling,ren2020accelerating,ren2020scheduling,zeng2021energy} to minimize the training latency of FedAvg at mobile edge networks.
-All of the aforementioned studies assume a single edge server that aggregates model updates from all devices in each communication round.
+To address this issue, various communication-efficient distributed learning algorithms have been proposed to improve the communication efficiency of FL.
+Specifically, McMahan et al. \cite{mcmahan2017communication} proposed FedAvg to reduce the number of communication rounds by running multiple steps of SGD update on devices before aggregating their updates at the server to compute the new model.
+Various communication compression techniques such as sparsification \cite{wang2018atomo} and quantization \cite{reisizadeh2020fedpaq} were also designed to reduce the size of messages transmitted between the server and devices in each communication round of FL.
+Considering the resource constraints of mobile edge networks, learning and resource allocation were jointly optimized in \cite{tran2019federated,chen2020joint,yang2019scheduling,ren2020accelerating,ren2020scheduling,zeng2021energy} to minimize the training latency of FedAvg at mobile edge networks.
+All of the aforementioned studies assume a single server that aggregates model updates from all devices in each communication round.
 However, since the coverage of a single edge server is inherently limited, the proposed solutions cannot scale to a large number of devices.